-Baba Bhumman Shah was a prominent sadhu of Udasi Sikhs born in 1687 and died in 1762.
-Udasi sect of Sikhs was quite popular in 19th century and had a large following in Punjab.
-Baba Bhumman Shah is still revered for his spiritual teachings among many Sikhs and Hindus.
+Baba Bhumman Shah was a prominent sadhu of the Udasi Sikhs, born in 1687 and died in 1762.
+The Udasi sect of Sikhs was quite popular in the 19th century and had a large following in Punjab.
+Baba Bhumman Shah is still revered for his spiritual teachings by many Sikhs and Hindus.

-A few years ago I saw a small picture of a big structure looking like a palace, in quest for that I reached Bhoman Shah a village in district Okara, tehsil Dipalpur, on March 21, 2011, with my cousin Tahir Mehboob, a resident of Chak 127 EB.
-I was not sure what will be waiting for me, but what I found was much more than my expectations.
-There was not just a palace of a marvellous architecture, but also a big gurdwara complex.
-It is located at 30° 31' 48.53" N, 73° 39' 23.13" E. It is almost 150 kms from Lahore and 45 kms from Okara, 17 kms from Dipalpur on Haveli Lakha road.
+A few years ago, I saw a small picture of a large structure resembling a palace.
+In quest of that image, I reached Bhumman Shah, a village in District Okara, Tehsil Depalpur, on March 21, 2011, accompanied by my cousin Tahir Mehboob, a resident of Chak 127 EB.
+I wasn’t sure what would be waiting for me — but what I found exceeded all expectations.
+There wasn’t just a palace of marvellous architecture, but also a large Gurdwara complex.
+It is located at 30° 31' 48.53" N, 73° 39' 23.13" E. The site is approximately 150 km from Lahore, 45 km from Okara, and 17 km from Depalpur on Haveli Lakha Road.

-The haveli though magnificent, is in a total state of disrepair.
-The occupants, who must be hundreds of people and dozens of families, appear to lack resources as well as will to maintain it.
-We met a person who showed us a part of the haveli, he was a refugee from district Hissar.
-But it is so badly divided between different families that it is difficult to access different parts of this huge haveli.
-I realized its total size only when I saw it on google earth.
-Now I feel that I should have spared more time to discover it properly.
-May be next time.
+The haveli, though magnificent, is in a complete state of disrepair.
+The occupants — numbering in the hundreds, spread across dozens of families — appear to lack both the resources and the will to maintain it.
+We met one resident who showed us part of the haveli; he was a refugee from District Hissar.
+However, the haveli is so badly divided between different families that accessing various parts of this vast structure is quite difficult.

 View from the gurdwara.
 (21.03.2011.)